Topics » In The Kitchen » Life Without Coffee (Or Less of It) – 3 Tips to Lower Caffeine Intake

 reduce caffeine

-In addition to Camellia sinensis —the original “tea” plant native to Asia and consumed around the world—several other plants are prepared like tea and provide similar benefits.
+In addition to Camellia sinensis—the tea plant native to Asia and consumed worldwide—several other healthy plants are prepared similarly.
 One of them is yerba maté, which is native to South America.
-Often just called maté for short, it contains more caffeine than green tea—about 80 mg per serving versus only 35 mg for green tea—but less than most brewing methods for coffee.
-It is also rich in antioxidants and full health benefits.
-Guayaki is one organic, fair-trade certified brand that I recommend.
-Look for the air-dried, unsmoked variety for the safest option (to reduce exposure to potential toxins from smoked varieties) and brew it just like you would coffee—either in a French press or a drip-style maker.
+Often called maté for short, it contains considerably more caffeine than green tea—about 80 milligrams per serving versus only 35 milligrams for green tea—but that may be less caffeine than your current preferred coffee brewing method.
+Yerba maté is also rich in antioxidants and full of health benefits.[2]
+There are a few organic, Fair Trade–certified brands to choose from.
+Just look for the air-dried, unsmoked varieties to reduce exposure to potential toxins from smoked varieties.
 Yerba maté has a nutty, green, smoky flavor that is really nice.
-You may want to add a healthy sweetener, lemon, or plant-milk, or drink it plain.
-However, because it is a source of caffeine, it shouldn’t be over-consumed or relied on all day long for energy.
-Have a cup in the morning or early afternoon when you would normally consume coffee if you feel this option is right for you.
+You may want to add a healthy sweetener, lemon, or plant-based milk or drink it plain.
+However, because it is a source of caffeine, it should not be overconsumed or relied on all day long for energy.
+Have a cup in the morning or early afternoon when you would normally consume coffee.

 Summary and Tips for Success

-If you choose to stick with coffee, purchase the highest quality coffee you can find, and enjoy it in moderation.
-For optimal health benefits, drink it black, or enjoy it with organic unsweetened plant-based milk (e.g., soy milk, almond milk, or cashew milk).
-Before adding anything to your coffee, look at the ingredients and ensure you’re not about to pollute your beverage with unhealthy oils, sugars, or dairy by-products.
+If you choose to stick with coffee, purchase quality coffee and enjoy it in moderation.
+For optimal health benefits, enjoy it black or with organic unsweetened plant-based milk (e.g., soy, almond, or cashew milk).
+Before adding anything to your coffee, look at the ingredients and ensure you are not polluting your beverage with unhealthy oils, sugars, or dairy by-products.
 If you must add sweetener, use a high-quality natural sweetener like maple syrup, coconut sugar, date sugar, or organic stevia extract, and use as little as possible.

 If you’ve successfully quit coffee or reduced your consumption, please share tips that have proven successful!